FarzamMohammadi/learnaholic/OOP/Fundamentals.md

-APIE:
+# APIE: OOP Fundamentals

+## Encapsulation
+  - Definition: Encapsulation is the principal of hiding the internal state and functionality of an object and only allowing access and interaction through a set of public methods or properties.
+It restricts direct access to some of an object's components, which means that the internal representation of an object CANNOT be seen from outside of the object's definition.
-- Encapsulation
+  - Key points:
-  - The principal that seeks to hide the implementation details of an object from the outside world
-    - All important information is contained within the object, but only selected data is available externally
+    - All important information is contained within the object, but only selected data is exposed externally
-    - All the inner workings of the object are privately defined within the object, where other objects have no access to it
+    - The inner workings of the object are privately defined and inaccessible to other objects
-    - Instead, access and interaction to the object is allowed only through its public methods
+    - Interaction with the object is only possible through its public methods or properties
-    - This form of data hiding, provides program security and control over object state changes, reduces risk of errors, and make the program more understandable
-  - MS Definition (C#): Hiding the internal state and functionality of an object and only allowing access through a set of public methods
+  - Goals:
+    - Increase program security by preventing unauthorized access to data
+    - Control over object state changes to maintain data integrity
+    - Reduce errors by limiting the interdependencies between components
+    - Make the program more intuitive and easier to maintain
+  - Achieved Through:
-  - Achieved: Through the user of access modifiers: private, protected, public, internal, protected internal.
+    - Use of access modifiers: `private`, `protected`, `public`, `internal`, `protected internal`
   - Example:
     - ```csharp
         // Without encapsulation